hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Messages.md

 Across the platform a general distinction is made between *Global* and *User* messages:
 * Each message has a Global and User version and these are quite distinct messages.
-* The key difference in the way the corresponding versions of messages work lies in the way Cloud Code attached to a message is handled:
+* The key difference between the way Global and User versions of messages work is in the way Cloud Code attached to a message is handled:
   * When you attach Cloud Code to a *Global* message, the code is executed only *once*.
   * When you attach Cloud Code to a *User* Message, the code in executed for each time the message is sent to a User.
 * The reason for this is to cater for differing use cases where you are deploying messages in your game.
 For example, take the [MatchFoundMessage](/API Documentation/Message API/Multiplayer/MatchFoundMessage.md).
 Suppose you have 5 players that have entered a request for a Match.
-When the Match is found, they will each receive a *MatchFoundMessage* that is a *User* message.
+When the Match is found, each player receives a *MatchFoundMessage* that is a *User* message.
 You could attach some Cloud Code script to this *User* message and this will be executed *5 times*.
 However, you may also want some other things to happen when the Match is found and you could attach some Cloud Code script to the *Global* version of the *MatchFoundMessage*.
 This Cloud Code will only be executed *once*.

 ## Message Configuration